 If you wanted to do this manually, we looked in the ControlUp console, sorted by Receiver version and then selected all users with an unsupported version > right-click Send Message.

-We would do this two times a day, every day, for the 3 months leading up to the certificate update.
+In the past we wanted to ensure users got this message.
+When this scenario happened, we would do this two times a day, every day to ensure it was received.
 Once at 10AM and once at 2PM which coincided with our peak user count.

 This method has a big drawback though.
 Are the users actually active so they’ll see the message?
 Could we ensure they were active?
 For 20,000 users, trying to sort and track which users were not idle or disconnected and checking for an older version would have been too much work.